zhongyuanzhao/zhongyuanzhao.github.io/_news/2025-10-27-differentiable-network-digital-twin-presented-at-Asilomar.md

 The proposed model runs **over 1000× faster** than simulation (reducing runtime from minutes to tens of milliseconds) and allows us to apply **gradient-based optimization** to improve **link scheduling priorities**, **routing**, and **load-balancing** decisions — effectively mitigating congestion and expanding network capacity.
 Moreover, it can be implemented in a **fully distributed manner**, making it suitable for integration into next-generation network protocols.

+In the example below, congestion is mitigated by optimizing the link-level contention aggressiveness in a network of 50 transceivers and 8 flows, while keeping all routing paths fixed.

 <div align="center">
   <img src="/images/50node-network-8-flows.png" alt="A test instance with 8 flows on a network of 50 nodes" width="300">
   <br><em>Figure 2.
 A test instance with 8 flows on a network of 50 nodes.</em>